12 Days/11 Nights

 We will begin our day with a visit to the City of David to learn about the history of the ancient Israelites before we descend to the Gihon Spring and visit the Pool of Siloam via a hike through Hezekiah’s Tunnel.
 We will then make our way to Bethlehem to have lunch at the Shepherd’s Valley Village Tent Restaurant before stopping at the Shepherd’s Field Monastery and the Church of Nativity to remember the Christmas story.
 While we're in Bethlehem we will also stop to shop for quality olive wood products made by Palestinian artisans and have an opportunity to get better acquainted with those who live in this community.

 FRI, OCT 28: Jerusalem

 Our last day in the Holy Land begins with a visit to the Jerusalem overlook on the Mount of Olives before walking down the Palm Sunday path to the Garden of Gethsemane.
 Here we will have time to reflect and pray in their private garden.
 We will then visit the Church of Saint Peter, possible site of the home of Caiaphas, the high priest, where Jesus was falsely accused and held captive the night before his crucifixion.
 We will then visit Christ Church, the oldest Protestant church in the Middle East, and then share Communion together at the Garden Tomb—a possible site of the crucifixion, burial and resurrection of Jesus.
-For our last meal together we will return to the Western Wall for Erev Shabbat where we will meet our host from Shabbat of a Lifetime before going to their home to enjoy a traditional Shabbat dinner to formally end our journey to the Holy Land.
+After returning to our hotel, our last meal together will begin with a return to the Western Wall for Erev Shabbat.
+Here we will meet our host from Shabbat of a Lifetime before going to their home to enjoy a traditional Shabbat dinner to formally end our journey to the Holy Land.

 SAT, OCT 29: Return Home